mozilla/experimenter/README.md

 Create dummy SSL certs to use the dev server over a locally secure connection.
 This helps test client behaviour with a secure connection.
 This task is run automatically when needed.

+### kill
+Stop and delete all docker containers.
+WARNING: this will remove your database and all data.
+Use this to reset your dev environment.

 ## API